JanRajm/Digital-electronics-1/Projekt VHDL/avg_velocity.md

 ```
 ![obr1](projekt-avg_vel-waveform-1.PNG)
 ## Notes
-- Output value of avarage velocity for past two values of instantaneous speed.
 - Rounding creates some errors.
-In our application the errors are negligible.
+In our application these errors are negligible.